-A set of programs and tools that dictate how one computer app talks to another.
-For example, embedded Google Maps on your website so customers know where your business is and how to get there.
+A set of programs and tools that dictate how one app talks to another.
+For example, embedded Google Maps on your website so customers know where your business is and how to get there is one example of the delivery of API.

-Software that automates marketing tasks, such as email sends and social media.
-(Also known as Marketing Automation or Trigger-Based Marketing)
+Software that automates marketing tasks, such as scheduling email sends and social media posting.
+It’s also known as marketing automation.

 High volume, high velocity and high variety data generated by any and all digital activities.
-With the right analytical techniques, detailed and valuable insights can be extracted: for example; consumer behaviours, demographic trends or performance metrics.
+With the right techniques, detailed and valuable insights can be extracted including consumer behaviours, demographic trends or performance metrics.

 A test to determine whether the user is human or machine.
 Prevents bots or spammers by requiring the user to complete a visual test or enter a difficult-to-read piece of text or password.

-A software application accessed online via an app or browser, instead of installed on a local computer.
+A software application and business continuity service that is accessed online via an app or browser, instead of installed on a local computer.

 Content Management System (CMS):